 5. Using multiple providers at the same time

 Many brands who are new to retargeting want to test the waters with different providers.
 While it may seem effective to run multiple campaigns simultaneously, running retargeting campaigns with multiple providers has a number of serious drawbacks.
 Retargeting works using real-time bidding.
 When your cookied users visit sites with available ad inventory, the retargeting provider will bid on that ad space in real-time, and the retargeted ad will appear as the page loads.
-If you run with multiple providers, each provider will be bidding for the same spots on the same websites, driving up media costs and decreasing the chances each has to serve ads to your users.
+If you run with multiple providers, each provider will be bidding for the same spots on the same websites, increasing media costs and decreasing the chances each has to serve ads to your users.
 You may also run into difficulties effectively implementing frequency caps, as each retargeting provider will be operating independently.
 If you’re merely running a test, your results will be skewed and inaccurate.
 It is a good idea to do research, but it’s more effective to run tests in subsequent months using one provider at a time.
 You’ll have a better sense of which campaign actually performed better.

 6. Failing to measure success

-While your retargeter should provide you with data on clickthrough rates and conversions, it’s important for you to track success on your end as well.
+While your retargeting vendor should provide you with data on clickthrough rates and conversions, it’s important for you to track success on your end as well.
 If you aren’t using Google Analytics, set up a free account and begin tracking site visits and visitor loyalty.
 The majority of Internet users do not click on banner ads, so relying on clickthrough rates as a measure of success is limiting.
-One good way to gage success is to use Google Analytics to determine how many visitors are returning to your site directly or through Google.
+One good way to gauge success is to use Google Analytics to determine how many visitors are returning to your site directly or through Google.
 If you see an improvement in visitor loyalty corresponding to the launch of your retargeting campaign, you’ll know the campaign is working.

 7. Failing to segment

 Though less severe than the other deadly sins, failing to segment your retargeting campaign is still a sub-optimal practice.
 Ideally, each page on your website and each landing page should have its own segment with its own set of creatives associated with it.
 Users who have spent time looking at your product or services page are at a different stage than users who have simply been to your homepage.
-Your creative should reflect these users different stages in the purchase funnel.
+Your creative should reflect these users’ different stages in the purchase funnel.